kirbyj/vPhon/README.md

 Try running the examples in the `test/` directory to get a better idea of this behavior.

+## Alternatives

+[ADRPhone](http://www.mica.edu.vn/ADRPhone) is a lightweight, standalone phonetizer for Vietnamese written in standard C by Nguyễn Thị Minh Tuyền and Mathias Rossignol.
+It has many of the same functions as vPhon, but helpfully outputs XML as well.
+Worth a look.

 ## Thank You

 Thanks to Doug Cooper, Paul Sidwell, Marc Brunell, and